Deep Learning Human Mind for Automated Visual Classification: Performance Analysis

 \subsection{Automated visual classification}

-Our automated visual classifier consists of the combination of the CNN-based feature regressor achieving the lowest MSE (GoogleNet features with k-NN regressor, trained on \textit{average} features) with the softmax classifier trained during EEG manifold learning.
-We evaluated image classification performance on the images from our dataset's test split, which were never used in either EEG manifold learning or CNN-based feature regression, obtaining a mean classification accuracy of 85.1\%, which, albeit lower than state-of-the-art CNN performance\footnote{http://image-net.org/challenges/LSVRC/2015/results}, demonstrates the effectiveness of our approach.\\ In order to test the generalization capabilities of our brain-learned features, we also performed an evaluation of the proposed method as a feature extraction technique, and compared it to using VGG and GoogleNet (we did not test AlexNet given its lower performance as shown in Table~\ref{tab:results_regression}) as feature extractors.
-We tested the three approaches on a 30-class subset of Caltech-101 \cite{1597116} (chosen so as to avoid overlap with the classes used for developing our model) by training separate SVM classifiers and comparing by classification accuracy.
-The results are reported in Table~\ref{tab:accuracy}.\\ Although our approach achieves lower accuracy than the compared models, it is actually an impressive result, considering that VGG and GoogleNet were trained on ImageNet, which is basically a superset of Caltech-101, while our EEG encoder and regressor were trained not only on a different set of object classes, but mainly on a feature space not even directly related to visual features.
+This section aims at demonstrating that the initial claim, i.e., that human visual capabilities can be learned and transferred to machines by testing an automated visual classifier that extracts EEG features from images (through the combination of CNN-based feature regressor - GoogleNet features with k-NN regressor according to Table~\ref{tab:results_regression}) and then classifies feature vectors using the softmax classifier trained during EEG manifold learning.

+We evaluated image classification performance on the images from our dataset's test split, which were never used in either EEG manifold learning or CNN-based feature regression, obtaining a mean classification accuracy of 89.7\%, which, albeit slightly lower than state-of-the-art CNN performance\footnote{http://image-net.org/challenges/LSVRC/2015/results}, demonstrates the effectiveness of our approach.

+In order to test the generalization capabilities of our brain-learned features, we also performed an evaluation of the proposed method as a feature extraction technique, and compared it to VGG and GoogleNet (we did not test AlexNet given its lower performance as shown in Table~\ref{tab:results_regression}) as feature extractors.
+We tested the three (off-the-shelf) deep networks on a 30-class subset of Caltech-101 \cite{1597116} (chosen so as to avoid overlap with the classes used for developing our model) by training separate multiclass SVM classifiers (one for each network) and comparing the classification accuracy.
+The results are reported in Table~\ref{tab:accuracy}.\\ Our approach achieves comparable performance to GoogleNet and much better performance than VGG, which is actually an impressive result, considering that our EEG encoder and regressor were trained on a feature space not even directly related to visual features.